immanojverma2010/billing-system/README.md

 `node_modules` and `typings` directories will be created during the install.

+> cd server

+change directory to install server side

+> npm install

+`node_modules`  directories will be created during the install in server side.

 #### 4. Building the project

 Build the project by running the following command: